edgedb/edgedb-net/docs/datatypes.rst

   public class Person
   {
-    [EdgeDBProperty("name")]
     public string?
 Name { get; set; }

-    [EdgeDBProperty("email")]
     public string?
 Email { get; set; }
   }

 .. note::

-  Since the naming convention of properties is diffent from the EdgeDB naming convention, you can specify the name with the ``EdgeDBProperty`` attribute.
+  Since the naming convention of properties is diffent from the EdgeDB naming convention, The class responsible for deserializing the schema type will use a ``INamingStrategy`` to map the EdgeDB properties to the dotnet properties.
+You can change the default naming strategy in the config.
+You can also specify the name with the ``EdgeDBProperty`` attribute.
   You can also specify the name of the type with the ``EdgeDBType`` attribute.

 You can find an example with custom types `here <https://github.com/quinchs/EdgeDB.Net/blob/dev/examples/EdgeDB.ExampleApp/Examples/QueryResults.cs>`_